15 Best Coastal Walks in Sydney

 9. Cronulla Beach Coastal Walk

-While most visitors to Cronulla go the one of the various because or otherwise to its lively town centre, this beachside suburb is also home to one of Sydney’s finest coastal walks.
+While most visitors to Cronulla are drawn to its beautiful beaches or vibrant town centre, this beachside suburb also boasts one of Sydney’s finest coastal walks.

-The coastal walking track following the shoreline of the Cronulla Peninsula is an absolute delight.
-Almost just as pretty as the much more popular Bondi to Coogee walk, but without the crowds.
+The walking track that hugs the shoreline of the Cronulla Peninsula is a hidden gem.
+It’s nearly as stunning as the more famous Bondi to Coogee Walk but comes with the added bonus of fewer crowds.

-Starting at Wanda Beach, the track heads south past North Cronulla Beach and South Cronulla Beach, followed by The Esplanade all the way to the southernmost tip of the peninsula.
+Starting at Wanda Beach, the trail heads south past North Cronulla Beach and South Cronulla Beach, then continues along The Esplanade to the southernmost tip of the peninsula.

-From there, the track heads north and into town via Darook Park, Gunnamatta Bay and the Cronulla Sailing Club.
+From there, the track loops back north through Darook Park, Gunnamatta Bay, and the Cronulla Sailing Club, eventually returning to town.

 Distance: 6 km (part circuit)